Money and finances are something that effects our everyday lives, so if we are able to save a bit of cash then we are all for it.

-If you are moving homes due to work commitments, check to see if a portion or the full amount of the relocation costs can be covered by your employer or under the Australian Government Relocation Assistance to Take Up a job programme.
+If you are moving homes due to work commitments, check to see if a portion or the full amount of the removalist’s prices can be covered by your employer or under the Australian Government Relocation Assistance to Take Up a Job programme.
 The Australian Government Relocation Assistance to Take Up a job programme is eligible for job seekers if they relocate to a new location within Australia and is at least 90 minutes away from where the job seeker currently lives, based on normal acceptable travel routes.
 Job seekers who are eligible for relocation assistance can receive payments of up to:

 - $3000 if relocating to a capital city